SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 In AEM there is a concept of a Topic Endpoint.
 A Topic Endpoint is a durable storage for messages that are published to a topic.
 It is also a way to ensure that messages are not lost if there are no subscribers available to receive them.
 It is in a way similar to a queue but it has some limitations, e.g.:
 - A topic endpoint can only be used for a single topic.
 Queues can subscribe to multiple topics.
 - A producing application can publish messages directly to a queue by referencing the queue by its name.
-A topic endpoint can only be used to store messages published to a topic, it is not possible to refenrece it by name in the same way as a queue.
+A topic endpoint can only be used to store messages published to a topic, it is not possible to reference it by name in the same way as a queue.
 - A topic endpoint doesn't allow reading messages without removing them.
 A queue supports this.

 > Topic endpoints were originally created to support durable subscriptions in JMS, and is the only option for JMS durable subscribers.